 Craig was an integral part of the Pacers’ success.
 He roomed with Slick Leonard on road trips, and that alone qualifies him for combat pay.
 He also acted as the team’s traveling secretary, making hotel reservations and the like.
-To say the least, it wasn’t a 40-hour job.
+To say the least, it was much more than a 40-hour-per-week job.
 And he did it well.
-That didn’t seem to matter in the end, but Donnie Walsh took care of him, keeping him on as a consultant for awhile and easing his transition into another world.
+That didn’t seem to matter in the end, but Donnie Walsh took care of him, keeping him on as a consultant for a while and easing his transition into another world.

-It could be argued the Pacers did him a favor, because he took advantage of the opportunity to expand his horizons.
-He now travels the world — working, learning and lecturing.
+It could be argued the Pacers did him a favor, because he took advantage of the opportunity to broaden his horizons.
+He has traveled the world — working, learning and lecturing.
 He’s remained loyal to the franchise, though.
 Example: He drove out to Springfield, Mass. to attend Roger Brown’s Hall of Fame induction ceremony.
-He’s as much a part of those ABA teams as the players themselves, and they freely admit it.
+He’s as much a part of those ABA teams as the players themselves, and they freely acknowledge it.